saarthak354/SIGNAL/README.md

 SIGNAL brings that information into one place.

-The platform is organized around two primary sources of information:
+The platform is organized around three primary views:

+### Home

+Home brings everything together.

+Company updates and discovery articles are combined into a single chronological feed, with the latest developments appearing first.

 ### Companies